 Unfortunately, QuickBooks Premier Nonprofit edition is not a complete solution.
 The software does not fulfill all the requirements of nonprofit accounting.
 Having worked with and examined hundreds of QuickBooks nonprofit installations, I’ve seen many workarounds attempted (including add-on software) to make QuickBooks products function correctly.
 However, most of these workarounds are inefficient and complex, even for experienced QuickBooks users, and some do not work well at all.

-Pitfalls of Using Classes in Quickbooks
+Risks Using Classes in Quickbooks

 Consultants usually recommend using classes in Quickbooks Nonprofit to segregate financial activity.
 This is important as it helps nonprofits track funds, functional areas, and funding sources.
 Unfortunately, QuickBooks only provides two data elements for coding, which are Account and Class, and this creates a significant limitation for reporting.